dogweather/forkful/content/en/javascript/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-JSON (JavaScript Object Notation) is a lightweight data-interchange format, easy for humans to read and write and for machines to parse and generate.
-Programmers use it for storing and transporting data in web applications, making it the backbone of modern API and web services communication.

 ## How to:

 ### Parsing JSON
 To convert a JSON string into a JavaScript object, use `JSON.parse()`.